-If you are interested in applying, you might begin by reviewing the Graduate School´s steps for applying for admission, at which point you can also get started with the Graduate School´s online application process.
-Please check, as well, the pages associated with the degree program to which you´re applying to learn more about program–specific application material and deadlines.
+If you are interested in applying, you might begin by reviewing the Graduate School's steps for applying for admission, at which point you can also get started with the Graduate School's online application process.
+Please check, as well, the pages and websites associated with the degree program to which you're applying (MFA Creative Writing, MA-LIT, MA in English Teaching).

 Teaching Assistantships, the main source of financial support for graduate students in the Department, are available to some MA and MFA students; with some program–specific exceptions and pending annual renewals, the positions are typically offered for two years.
-All decisions regarding assistantships are made by the Graduate Admissions Committees on the basis of academic or creative accomplishment (derived from the applicant´s transcripts, GRE scores, writing samples, letters of recommendation, etc.), teaching ability or potential (derived from the applicant´s previous teaching experience, if any, and from letters of recommendation, etc.), and on the strength of the applicant´s expository writing.
+All decisions regarding assistantships are made by the Graduate Admissions Committees on the basis of academic or creative accomplishment (derived from the applicant´s transcripts, GRE scores, writing samples, letters of recommendation, and goal statement) and teaching ability or potential (derived from the applicant´s previous teaching experience, if any, and from letters of recommendation).

-Each two–semester TA provides a stipend and waiver of the tuition fee (out–of–state or in–state) and a waiver of the registration fee, in compensation for teaching three credits per semester assigned by the department.
-On rare occasions, the Department offers one–semester assistantships, which provide half of the normal stipend.
+Each two-semester TA provides a stipend and waiver of the tuition fee (out-of-state or in-state) and a waiver of the registration fee, in compensation for teaching three credits per semester assigned by the department.
+On rare occasions, the Department offers one-semester assistantships.
 Other fees charged by the University are not included in the fee waiver package.
-These fees are approximately $1,100 per semester.
-Teaching assistants are required to register for 9 credits each semester.
+For more detailed information on these fees, please see Student Tuition & Fees.
+Teaching assistants are required to register for at least 6 credits each semester.

-Teaching assistants almost without exception teach Composition.
-All must participate in a seminar devoted to the pedagogies and theories of Composition and Rhetoric, and thus all will work closely with and follow the program policies delineated by the Director of Composition.
+Teaching Assistants almost without exception teach Composition.
+All TAs must participate in a five-day training the week before Fall semester begins, as well as a semester-long seminar devoted to the pedagogies and theories of Composition and Rhetoric, and thus all will work closely with and follow the program policies delineated by the Director of Composition.